Trump approves plan to impose tough China tariffs

 Trump has long vowed to fulfill his campaign pledge to clamp down on what he considers unfair Chinese trading practices.
 But his calls for billions in tariffs could complicate his efforts to maintain China's support in his negotiations with North Korea.

-Trump met Thursday with several Cabinet members and trade advisers and was expected to impose tariffs of at least $35 billion to $40 billion on Chinese imports, according to an industry official and an administration official familiar with the plans.
-The tariffs could reach $55 billion, said the industry official.
+Trump met Thursday with several Cabinet members and trade advisers and was expected to impose tariffs on at least $35 billion to $40 billion of Chinese imports, according to an industry official and an administration official familiar with the plans.
+The amount of goods could reach $55 billion, said the industry official.
 The officials spoke on condition of anonymity in order to discuss the matter ahead of a formal announcement.

 If the president presses forward as expected, it could set the stage for a series of trade actions against China and lead to retaliation from Beijing.
 Trump has already slapped tariffs on steel and aluminum imports from Canada, Mexico and European allies, and his proposed tariffs against China risk starting a trade war involving the world's two biggest economies.